sradics/digital-garden/_notes/How to Take Smart Notes.md

 coach is not there to do the work, but to show us how to use our time and effort in the most effective way. — location: [1357](kindle://book?action=open&asin=B09V5M8FR5&location=1357) ^ref-10829

 ---
-“The one who does the work does the learning,” writes Doyle (2008, 63). — location: [1359](kindle://book?action=open&asin=B09V5M8FR5&location=1359) ^ref-21785
+**“The one who does the work does the learning,” writes Doyle** (2008, 63). — location: [1359](kindle://book?action=open&asin=B09V5M8FR5&location=1359) ^ref-21785

 ---
 make learning easier for their students by prearranging information, sorting it into modules, categories and themes.
 By doing that, they achieve the opposite of what they intend to do. — location: [1362](kindle://book?action=open&asin=B09V5M8FR5&location=1362) ^ref-27961

 ---
-taking away the opportunity to build meaningful connections and to make sense of something by translating it into one’s own language. — location: [1364](kindle://book?action=open&asin=B09V5M8FR5&location=1364) ^ref-58561
+**taking away the opportunity to build meaningful connections and to make sense of something by translating it into one’s own language**. — location: [1364](kindle://book?action=open&asin=B09V5M8FR5&location=1364) ^ref-58561

 ---
 “Manipulations such as variation, spacing, introducing contextual interference, and using tests, rather than presentations, as learning events, all share the property that they appear during the learning process to impede learning, but they then often enhance learning as measured by post-training tests of retention and transfer. — location: [1370](kindle://book?action=open&asin=B09V5M8FR5&location=1370) ^ref-10650

 ---
-When we try to answer a question before we know how to, we will later remember the answer better, even if our attempt failed — location: [1375](kindle://book?action=open&asin=B09V5M8FR5&location=1375) ^ref-13670
+**When we try to answer a question before we know how to, we will later remember the answer better, even if our attempt failed** — location: [1375](kindle://book?action=open&asin=B09V5M8FR5&location=1375) ^ref-13670

 ---
 Admittedly, cramming does get information into your head for a short while – usually long enough to stay in there to pass a test.
-But cramming won’t help you learn.
-As Terry Doyle and Todd Zakrajsek put it: “If learning is your goal, cramming is an irrational act” (Doyle and Zakrajsek 2013).25 — location: [1381](kindle://book?action=open&asin=B09V5M8FR5&location=1381) ^ref-44137
+But cramming won’t help you learn. **As Terry Doyle and Todd Zakrajsek put it: “If learning is your goal, cramming is an irrational act” (Doyle and Zakrajsek 2013)**.25 — location: [1381](kindle://book?action=open&asin=B09V5M8FR5&location=1381) ^ref-44137

 ---
 Elaboration means nothing other than really thinking about the meaning of what we read, how it could inform different questions and topics and how it could be combined with other knowledge. — location: [1389](kindle://book?action=open&asin=B09V5M8FR5&location=1389) ^ref-17208

 ---
-“Writing for Learning” is the name of an “elaboration method” (Gunel, Hand, and Prain 2007). — location: [1390](kindle://book?action=open&asin=B09V5M8FR5&location=1390) ^ref-13457
+**“Writing for Learning”** is the name of an “elaboration method” (Gunel, Hand, and Prain 2007). — location: [1390](kindle://book?action=open&asin=B09V5M8FR5&location=1390) ^ref-13457

 ---
 The objection that it takes too much time to take notes and sort them into the slip-box is therefore short-sighted. — location: [1399](kindle://book?action=open&asin=B09V5M8FR5&location=1399) ^ref-43634